 Raising Global Standards:

-Whether we’re leading cutting-edge research, collaborating with manufacturers and suppliers, or influencing policy, the wide-ranging work of Partners In Health has long served to challenge and notion that proven treatments are too difficult or costly to be effective in poor communities.
-For decades we’ve built our reputation on redefining what’s possible in global health – and then making it happen.
+Whether they’re leading cutting-edge research, collaborating with manufacturers and suppliers, or influencing policy, the wide-ranging work of Partners In Health has long served to challenge and notion that proven treatments are too difficult or costly to be effective in poor communities.
+For decades they’ve built their reputation on redefining what’s possible in global health – and then making it happen.

 5-Child Cancer Foundation:

 Child Cancer Foundation is in fifth position, in our List of Top 5 Welfare Organizations Providing Free Medical Care To People in Need.
 The Child Cancer Foundation is a New Zealand-based charity that offers support to children with cancer and their families.
 It has a high profile through public fundraising events.